Nonparametric Pricing Analytics with Customer Covariates: Regret Analysis: Upper Bound

 \section{Regret Analysis: Upper Bound}

-To measure the performance of the ABE algorithm, we provide an upper bound for its regret. \begin{theorem} For any function $f$ satisfying Assumption 1 to 3, the regret incurred by the ABE algorithm is bounded by
+To measure the performance of the ABE algorithm, we provide an upper bound for its regret. \begin{theorem} For any function $f$ satisfying Assumption~\ref{asp:lipschitz} and~\ref{asp:maximizer}, the regret incurred by the ABE algorithm is bounded by